queueit/KnownUser.V3.Akamai/README.md

 The Action specifies which queue the users should be send to.
 In this way you can specify which queue(s) should protect which page(s) on the fly without changing the server-side integration.

-This configuration can then be used in Edge Worker by two ways.
+This configuration can then be used in Edge Worker by three ways.

-#### Manually updating integration config within Edge worker code
+### 3.1 Manually updating integration config within Edge worker code
-Latest integration config can be downloaded from Go platform and then updated by replacing "integrationConfig" variable value in integrationConfigProvider.js file.
+Latest integration config can be downloaded from GO Queue-it Platform and then updated by replacing "inlineIntegrationConfig" variable value in integrationConfigProvider.js file.
+To use the inline integration config, set 'QUEUEIT_CONFIG_TYPE' queue-it variable value to 'inline' in akamai property manager.

-#### Dynamically download and cache integration config
+### 3.2 Dynamically download and cache integration config
-Integration config can be downloaded by calling Queue-IT API endpoint and then can be cached in Akamai network.
-Use [Customer API-Key] as request header and make sub call from Edgeworker to donwload the integration config.
-Configure the following Akamai property rules by setting the criteria and caching behavior to download and cache the integration config.
+Integration config can be downloaded by calling Queue-IT API endpoint and then cached in Akamai network.
+In Akamai property manager, set variables 'PMUSER_QUEUEIT_CONFIG_TYPE' to 'cache' and 'PMUSER_QUEUEIT_API_KEY' to your API key.
+Configure the following Akamai property rules by setting the criteria, out going request path and caching behavior to download and cache the integration config.

 #### Edgeworker rule
 Define edgeworker rule in Akamai property and set criteria as illustrated in picture.